 DfE are working closely with BEIS and other government departments to ensure coherence between the types of support available.

-Is there a possibility that some providers will qualify for funding through both of these Open schemes?
+Is there a possibility that some universities will qualify for funding through both of these Open schemes?

 Government is working to ensure a coherent approach.
-Where a provider receives funding through the Research Stabilisation Package, it would be taken into consideration of eligibility for support through DfE’s Restructuring Regime.
+Where a university receives funding through the SURE Fund, it would be taken into consideration of eligibility for support through DfE’s Restructuring Regime.

-What about financial support for teaching intensive institutions and the impact on regional economies?
+What about financial support for teaching intensive universities and the impact on regional economies?

-The DfE Restructuring Regime will look to support teaching intensive institutions where there is a case to do so and where intervention is possible and appropriate.
-The Government recognises the important role that higher education providers make to regional and local economies through the provision of high-quality courses aligned with local, regional and national economic and societal requirements.
+The Government recognises the important role that universities make to regional and local economies through the provision of high-quality courses aligned with local, regional and national economic and societal requirements.
 This will be within scope of the decision making process for intervention.
 Further detail on the Restructuring Regime will be announced in due course.